FigureTechnologies/asset-classification-smart-contract/README.md

 * `asset_verifier_address`: This value will be the bech32 address of the verifier invoking the execution route.

-* `object_store_gateway_event_type`: This value is only emitted when `remove_os_gateway_permission` is omitted or explicitly specified as `true`.
-It will always have a value of `access_revoke` and indicates to the Object Store Gateway that the verifier should have its permissions to inspect the records included in the scope referred to by `asset_scope_address` removed.
+* `object_store_gateway_event_type`: This value will always have a value of `access_revoke` and indicates to the Object Store Gateway that the verifier should have its permissions to inspect the records included in the scope referred to by `asset_scope_address` removed.

-* `object_store_gateway_scope_address`: This value is only emitted when `remove_os_gateway_permission` is omitted or explicitly specified as `true`.
-It will always have the same value as `asset_scope_address`, and indicates the bech32 scope identifier to target an existing access grant.
+* `object_store_gateway_scope_address`: This value will always have the same value as `asset_scope_address`, and indicates the bech32 scope identifier to target an existing access grant.

-* `object_store_gateway_target_account_address`: This value is only emitted when `remove_os_gateway_permission` is omitted or explicitly specified as `true`.
-It will always have the same value as `asset_verifier_address`, and indicates the bech32 account identifier of the verifier, ensuring that the verifier has its grant to inspect scope records revoked.
+* `object_store_gateway_target_account_address`: It will always have the same value as `asset_verifier_address`, and indicates the bech32 account identifier of the verifier, ensuring that the verifier has its grant to inspect scope records revoked.

-* `object_store_gateway_access_grant_id`: This value is only emitted when `remove_os_gateway_permission` is omitted or explicitly specified as `true`.
-It is a concatenation of the `asset_type` and `asset_scope_address` values, creating a unique identifier for an asset's verification.
+* `object_store_gateway_access_grant_id`: It is a concatenation of the `asset_type` and `asset_scope_address` values,
+creating a unique identifier for an asset's verification.
 This allows multiple asset type verifications to occur for the same scope address, working in tandem with the fact that the `verify_asset` functionality will revoke access grants from the verifier based on the same grant id as they are processed.
 This will ensure that the verifier can only inspect scope data for as long as the verification process is active.

 ##### Request Sample
 ```json